 The low rise setting of this area will be protected, with the area charactered by low to medium density dwellings.
-The minor changes to the planning controls in this area will enable low-rise medium density residential development, such as multi dwelling housing and townhouses, to be delivered.
-The addition of diverse non-apartment housing stock contributes positively to the dwelling diversity in Westmead South.
+The low density building typology in this area contributes positively to the dwelling diversity in Westmead South, providing housing choices suitable for people in different life stages.